 A double drop trailer is ideal for freight that is tall but not as long, or has some length that can rest on either the front or rear deck, such as attachments on construction equipment.

-Lowboy step-deck trailers are typically 24 inches off the ground and are suitable for the tallest freight.
-To get this additional height, lowboy trailers are heavier and shorter than other types of trailers.
+Low-profile step-deck trailers are typically 24 inches off the ground and are suitable for the tallest freight.
+To get this additional height, low-profile trailers are heavier and shorter than other types of trailers.

-Lowboys are considered specialized equipment, which means an extra cost.
-Most shippers will prefer to use a step-deck rather than a lowboy if possible.
+Low-profile step-decks are considered specialized equipment, which means an extra cost.
+Most shippers will prefer to use a standard step-deck rather if possible.

 No matter which type of trailer you need, the carrier matters.
 Download the Freight Carrier Selection Checklist to vet your carrier now.